 In order to avoid false watchdog disabling, this configuration bit (WDD) needs to be written twice.
-Therefore two consecutive SPI words are sent in order to alter the WDD bit to '1'.
+Therefore two consecutive SPI words are sent in order to alter the WDD bit to '1.'

-To disable the watchdog directly after power-up (e.g., for microcontroller programming or debugging purposes) (i.e., after external power-up or after sleep mode), the VDIV pin has to be tied to VCC until the start-up time t{reset} of typ.
+To disable the watchdog directly after power-up (e.g., for microcontroller programming or debugging purposes) (i.e., after external power-up or after sleep mode), pin VDIV has to be tied to VCC until the start-up time t{reset} of typ.
 4ms has elapsed.

 The minimum time for the first watchdog pulse is required after the undervoltage reset at NRES disappears.
-It is defined as lead time t_d = 155ms (for more information, please see Section 10 in the Atmel ATA664251 datasheet).
+It is defined as lead time t_d = 155ms (for more information please see section 10 in the Atmel ATA664151 datasheet).
 After wake-up from sleep mode, the lead time t_d starts with the positive edge of the NRES output.